 Rick been with Twofour since 2008, running the company’s Post Production and Camera Departments.
 This includes 30 suites across Plymouth and London offering full offline, online and dub facilities for all of Twofour’s productions, as well as a camera store covering kit, crew and technical support for rig, self-shoot and studio production.
 Before moving to Devon, Rick was Senior Post Producer for ITV at The London Studios, managing the post for such projects as Dancing on Ice and Come Dine With Me.
 Prior to that, Rick was Facility Manager and Post Producer at Resolution working on many projects including Top Gear, Big Brother and Strictly Come Dancing.

 Sue is responsible for off–screen editorial talent across the Twofour Group, building and developing relationships with all levels of production staff from entry level to Executive Producers.
-She works with our senior team members to staff projects, and to attract and keep the best people in our Devon, London and Cardiff offices.
+She works with our senior team members to staff projects, and to attract and keep the best people in our Devon and London offices.
 With over 20 years of experience in television, Sue joined Twofour in 2006 having spent six years at Lion Television.

 As Talent Executive, Vanessa is responsible for attracting and retaining the very best off screen talent across Twofour’s London-based factual, features and entertainment output.
 With over 15 years’ experience in the industry, Vanessa has produced a number of factual shows including Twofour’s critically acclaimed documentary Dementiaville, Jamie and Jimmy’s Friday Night Feast, and Dara and Ed’s Road to Mandalay.
 Vanessa received a Grierson nomination for Channel 4 documentary, The Sinking of the Concordia: Caught on Camera.